-When offering an accessible unit to a non-disabled applicant, the GHA will require the applicant to agree to move to an available non-accessible unit at the tenant's expense when either a current resident or an applicant needs the features of the unit and there is another unit available for the non-disabled family.
-This requirement is a provision of the lease agreement.
+No non-mobility impaired families will be offered these units until all eligible mobility-impaired applicants have been considered.
+When offering an accessible/adaptable unit to a non-disabled applicant, GHA will require the applicant/tenant to agree to move to an available non-accessible unit within thirty (30) days when either a current resident or an applicant needs the features of the unit and there is another unit available for the applicant/tenant.
+This requirement will be a provision of the lease agreement.